Efficient estimation of conditional covariance matrices for dimension reduction: Main Results

-Remark that Theorem \ref{thm:Asymp-norm-Tf-ij} proves asymptotic normality entry by entry of the matrix $\bm T(f)=(T_{ij}(f))_{p\times p}$.
-To extend the result for the whole matrix it is necessary to introduce the half-vectorization operator \emph{$\vech$}.
-This operator, stacks only the columns from the principal diagonal of a square matrix downwards in a column vector, that is, for an $p\times p$ matrix $\bm A=\left(a_{\ensuremath{ij}}\right)$,
+We have proved asymptotic normality entry by entry of the matrix, $\Sigma = (\sigma_{ij})_{p \times p}$, using the estimator, $\widehat{\Sigma} = (\hat{\sigma}_{ij})_{p \times p}$, defined in Equation \eqref{eq:taylor:full_estimator}.
+To extend the result to the whole matrix, we introduce the half-vectorization operator, \emph{$\vech$}.
+This operator stacks only the columns from the principal diagonal of a square matrix downwards in a column vector.
+Formally, for a $p\times p$ matrix, $ A = (a_{ij})$,